c0ri/isis/README.md

 Export it to you Environment.
 Maybe something like: export OPENAI_API_KEY=SomeLongStringOfLongCharactersAndNumb3r5

 Open a Google Cloud Developer account.
 You should have one already, if not, bad player no cookie.
 Seriously I think it's still free for 1 year.
 Some services like Google APIs into Speech will cost a tiny fee.

 Go to your console and create a new App for Text2Speech and connect it to their Speech API.
 Get the API Key (don't forget to enable the service so you can connect) put it in a file in your project directory called google_secret_key.json or whereever you want and modify the code accordingly.
 You could even stick it in your ENVironment vars as I've done for OpenAI.

+Do the same thing for Speech2Text API.
+Again, as with the other API, you'll need to create a user and assign privs to it, and then generate a json token which you can download and put in the directory with this code.
+Be sure to change the name of the key to match what's in the code or vice-versa.

 Check the code and make sure things look right.
 If you are a penetration tester you should never blindly download and run code ;)